Anesthesiology Research Clinical Scientist Track

 - Submit an abstract and/or a paper for publication.

-The resident is also strongly encouraged to attend research seminars and discussions in an effort to broaden his/her research experience.
+You are also strongly encouraged to attend research seminars and discussions in an effort to broaden your research experience.
+You are expected to present a detailed proposal outlining the time commitment involved.

 Research Track Goals